 Flat roofs are economical and versatile roof structures for industry, commerce, and housing.
 As they age, when use changes, or after damage events, they require carefully planned flat roof renovation.
 In addition to renewing waterproofing, insulation, and drainage, renovation often also involves the deconstruction of upstands, parapets, concrete build-ups, equipment plinths, and penetrations made of reinforced concrete.
 In these work steps the roof waterproofing trades meet concrete demolition and special demolition.
 Controlled, low-vibration methods and compact tools are used here, such as those provided by Darda GmbH in the form of a concrete pulverizer or hydraulic rock and concrete splitters, supported by mobile hydraulic power packs for roof jobs with limited load-bearing capacity and tight space.
+When planned precisely and executed with minimal vibration, interventions on existing roof slabs remain structurally safe, predictable in terms of logistics, and compatible with neighboring uses.

-Definition: What is meant by flat roof renovation
+Definition: What is meant by flat roof renovation?

 Flat roof renovation refers to the professional renewal or repair of a flat roof including all layers of the roof build-up (load-bearing structure, vapor barrier, thermal insulation, waterproofing, protection and wearing layers) as well as the details such as connections, parapets, penetrations, drainage, and emergency overflows.
 Depending on the extent of damage, the spectrum ranges from partial repair to comprehensive refurbishment with deconstruction down to the load-bearing structure, often a concrete slab.
-As soon as concrete components have to be deconstructed, opened, or adapted, methods from building gutting and cutting as well as from special demolition are used—above all the use of a concrete pulverizer and hydraulic wedge splitters that enable precise, quiet, and low-vibration removal.
+As soon as concrete components have to be deconstructed, opened, or adapted, methods from building gutting and cutting as well as from special demolition are used – above all the use of a concrete pulverizer and hydraulic wedge splitters that enable precise, quiet, and low-vibration removal.

 Structure, material systems, and typical flat roof defects

 The typical flat roof build-up consists of the load-bearing structure (often reinforced concrete), vapor barrier, tapered or core insulation, waterproofing made of bituminous or plastic membranes or liquid-applied materials, protection layers if required, ballast (gravel, slabs) or green roofing.
 Typical defects include leaks due to cracks and seam failure, blistering, delamination, moisture ingress into the insulation, thermal movement cracks at connections, corrosion of metal components, damaged parapets and terminations at skylights, fans, or railing plinths.
 For renovations involving the concrete slab, concrete upstands, equipment plinths, parapet height increases, or obsolete penetrations often have to be removed, reduced, or rebuilt.
 In practice, a concrete pulverizer is used for edge-near nibbling of concrete parts and hydraulic wedge splitters or stone splitting cylinders for controlled splitting.
-This preserves the load-bearing structure and keeps removal low in vibration—an advantage on sensitive roof structures.
+This preserves the load-bearing structure and keeps removal low in vibration – an advantage on sensitive roof structures.

 Process and planning: from survey to acceptance